EndorphinE19/post-panel/README.md

 ### Start json-server and vue
 ```
 npm run serve & npm run start

+or

+Run 2 consoles in the project bark and invoke commands
+---
+npm run start
+---
+npm run serve
 ```

 ### Compiles and hot-reloads for development